November 15, 202515 minLion Fans

 Creator's insight:

 "I started by just sharing how I cook.
-As followers slowly built up, brands started reaching out.
-Now I earn an extra NT$15,000/month — enough to cover my living expenses."
+As followers slowly built up, brands started reaching out."
+(Actual income varies by account, content, and deal opportunities, with no public statistics.)

 Case 2: AJ Guitar (Performing Arts | Monthly: NT$40,000)